sassman/putzen-rs/README.md

 # Putzen

 > "putzen" is German and means cleaning.
-Nobody likes "putzen".
-But it is necessary.
+It helps keeping your disk clean of build and dependency artifacts safely.

-## What does putzen?
+## What does putzen do?

 In short, putzen solves the problem of cleaning up build or dependency artifacts.
 It does so by a simple "File" -> "Folder" rule.
 If the "File" and "Folder" is present, it cleans "Folder"